 – Practical Fire Risk Assessment (FC2)

-Students will receive a unit certificate for each unit passed.
-On successful completion of all units making up the NEBOSH National Certificate in Fire Safety and Risk Management, the student will receive the overall Qualification Parchment.
+On successful completion of all units making up the NEBOSH National Certificate in Fire Safety and Risk Management, the student will receive the overall Qualification Parchment Certificate.
 This modular structure provides greater flexibility enabling students to choose to study individual units in any order over a five year period.

 For upcoming course dates please click on the course calendar below.